Become a Premium Member

 Stamina - Increases your health points.
 This is critical for tanking Paladins since you will take a beating.

-Spirit - Spirit raises your health and mana regeneration rate.
+Spirit - Spirit raises your mana regeneration rate.
 While it is noticeable at higher levels of spirit, it takes a significant number of points in this to regain mana quickly enough that you will not want to stop and drink to gain it back.

 Agility - Agility increases the following: attack power with ranged weapons, armour, critical hit chance and your chance to dodge attacks.
 The ranged weapon bonus is meaningless to Paladins as we can not use ranged weapons.
 The armour bonus is also relatively small for Paladins since we can use plate armour.
 The main reason to boost agility is for the critical hit %.